 POSSESSION: Upon closing and funding

 RANCH HISTORY: Oran Doolen Starkey, Sr. put The Starkey Place together in the 1940s with Doneghy, Gamble and Payne land for the farming, ranching and commercial catfish operation.
 A long-term hunting lease spanned almost 30 years along with cattle grazing leases until June 2019.
 The location of the railroad bridge that washed out in the big flood of 1938 causing the train to plunge into the water is on this stretch of the Salt Fork of the Red River.

 NO TRESPASSING.
-PLEASE DO NOT ACCESS PROPERTY WITHOUT BEING ACCOMPANIED BY LISTING AGENT OR BROKER.
+PLEASE DO NOT ACCESS PROPERTY WITHOUT WRITTEN PERMISSION FROM LISTING BROKER/AGENT.

-As with any Exclusive Listing Agreement, owners are not to negotiate with any prospective buyers, but to refer all prospective buyers to the Listing Broker, so please do not contact any of the owners directly.
-Please direct all questions to Listing Agent or Broker.
+As with any Exclusive Listing Agreement, owners are not to negotiate with any prospective buyers, but to refer all prospective buyers to the Listing Broker, so please ask your buyer prospects to not contact any of the owners directly.
+Please direct all questions to Listing Broker/Agent.
 This property is not for Rent, not for Lease and Owner Financing is not available.